rodrigogramitto/standsit-timer/README.md

 Resets the timer, setting the remaining time to 0.
 When start gets called again, it will start from the user inputted time.

+### Pomodoro Timer

+This Pomodoro Timer extends the functionality of the basic countdown timer, adding features specifically tailored for the Pomodoro technique.
+It allows for alternating between work and rest intervals, with customizable durations for each.

+const Pomodoro = require('../timer/timer.js').pomodoro;

+// Create a new Pomodoro timer with default work and rest durations (25 minutes work, 5 minutes rest) const myPomodoro = new Pomodoro();

+// Start the Pomodoro timer with callbacks for work and rest intervals myPomodoro.start(workStartCallback, workStopCallback, restStartCallback, restStopCallback);

+// Stop the Pomodoro timer
+myPomodoro.stop();
+API
+new Pomodoro([workInputHours], [workInputMinutes], [restInputHours], [restInputMinutes]) Creates a new Pomodoro timer with specified initial work and rest durations in hours and minutes.
+Default values are 25 minutes for work and 5 minutes for rest.
+If negative values are provided, an error will be logged, and the timer won't be created.

+getWorkTime()
+Returns the duration of the work interval in seconds.

+setWorkTime(inputHours, inputMinutes)
+Sets a new duration for the work interval based on the provided hours and minutes.
+If negative values are provided, the function returns an 'Invalid Input' message.

+getRestTime()
+Returns the duration of the rest interval in seconds.

+setRestTime(inputHours, inputMinutes)
+Sets a new duration for the rest interval based on the provided hours and minutes.
+If negative values are provided, the function returns an 'Invalid Input' message.

+start(workStartCallback, workStopCallback, restStartCallback, restStopCallback) Starts the Pomodoro timer, alternating between work and rest intervals.
+Callback functions are provided for each interval to handle start and stop events.

+stop()
+Stops the Pomodoro timer.

+reset()
+Resets the Pomodoro timer, setting both work and rest intervals to their initial durations.

 ## License